 Try the Twist Now!Table of Contents

-- Hold for 30 seconds to 2 minutes per side; daily practice provides ongoing relief.
+- Hold 30 seconds to 2 minutes per side; doing it daily may help keep relief going.

-- Always listen to your body and stop if you feel sharp pain, especially with back conditions.
+- Listen to your body; if you feel sharp pain, back off—especially if you have back conditions.

-- Relieves Compression: Lengthening your spine during the twist creates space between vertebrae, easing discomfort.
+- Relieves compression: Lengthening the spine creates space between vertebrae, easing discomfort.

-- Calming Effect: Deep breathing reduces stress, which can worsen back pain.
+- Calming effect: Deep breathing reduces stress, which can amplify pain signals.

 “The Supine Spinal Twist is a gentle yet powerful way to release tension in your lower back.”

-The Supine Spinal Twist is a top back pain yoga pose, especially when paired with practices like yoga for lower back and hip pain, offering single pose back relief:
+The Supine Spinal Twist is a top yoga move for back comfort, especially when paired with practices like yoga for lower back and hip pain, offering single pose back relief:

-- Works for Everyone: You can tweak this pose to fit your comfort level, whether you’re new or seasoned.
+- Works for many bodies: It’s simple to tweak for comfort whether you’re brand-new or more seasoned.

 Before starting: